 Unfortunately, there are a few common misconceptions about the NLC.
 But with the right information, you can be fully informed on this important legislation.

 One of the most common myths is that a nurse holding a license in a neighboring state can work in a bordering state.
 However, just because the nurse is licensed in their state does not automatically qualify them to work in a bordering state.
 It’s not the borders that matter, it’s participation as a nursing compact state.
-For example, a nurse in Illinois could not move one to Missouri and work under their license, as Illinois is not a participating state.
-However, a nurse in Arkansas, which also borders Missouri, is an NLC state and therefore nurses would qualify if they move between these bordering states.
+For example, a nurse in Oregon could not move to Idaho and work under their license, as Oregon is not a participating state.
+However, a nurse in Montana, which also borders Idaho, is an NLC state and therefore nurses would qualify if they move between these bordering states.

 Another misconception is that if a facility is located in a compact state, a nurse who moves from a compact state to this facility must obtain an in-state license within 30 days of their employment.
 The truth, according to the NLC’s “What Nurses Need to Know” fact sheet, is “the nurse can practice on the former license for up to 90 days, which starts when the new state determines that the nurse is a resident of the state.”
 Some states, however, are in the process of implementing an amendment that allows a nurse to practice with their old license for either 30 or 90 days, depending on the current status of the rules.